What Is Vacant Home Insurance?

 Common Triggers

 🔨 Major Renovation If construction requires you to move out entirely, your home can quickly be classified as vacant.
 Contractors coming and going do not count as occupants.
-For major gut renovations, a builder's risk policy may also be worth exploring.
+For major gut renovations, a home insurance during renovation review and a builder's risk policy may also be worth exploring.

-🌴 Second Home or Seasonal Property A vacation home that sits empty for months at a time — especially if it's not furnished year-round — can easily cross into "vacant" territory with your insurer.
+🌴 Second Home or Seasonal Property A vacation home that sits empty for months at a time, especially if it's not furnished year-round, can easily cross into "vacant" territory with your insurer.
+A dedicated seasonal home insurance policy may be the cheaper, more appropriate solution.

 🏢 Rental Property Between Tenants Extended gaps between tenants can push a rental property past the vacancy threshold.
 Landlord insurance can help here, but vacancy periods may still require a separate endorsement.